News: Ruinart promotes sustainable luxury

 After long research, development and innovative applications, the champagne house is now presenting the sustainable and aesthetic protection "second skin" for its iconic bottles.

-Based on the classic ruin style "Strong Bottle" Silhouette, the company developed an environmentally friendly cover made from 100% natural wood fibers and therefore recyclable paper.
-Its design, which captivates with its simple elegance, was inspired by the spectacular chalk cellars of the champagne house - which are part of the UNESCO World Heritage.
+Based on the classic "strong bottle" silhouette, the company developed an environmentally friendly cover made of 100% natural wood fibers and thus recyclable paper.
+Its simple, elegant design was inspired by the spectacular chalk cellars of the Champagne House - which are a UNESCO World Heritage Site.

 Ruinart